priscaOmugbeoke/Database-Design-and-Creation/README.md

-### Creation of the Database Entities Attributes and Insertion of Values
+### Creation of the Database Entities Attributes and Values
 ###### See raw sql codes used [here](LibraryDatabaseProjectSql_Codes.txt)

 #### Student Table